walshbr/introduction-to-text-analysis/archives/tei.md

 >
 >The brave man with a sword!

 The computer does not really know much at all about this poem.
+A computer program looking at this passage would, most likely, not even recognize it as related.
+But we might be interested in making the computer better able to represent the kinds of things that a human might find interesting in the passage.

 The *Text Encoding Initiative* (TEI) is an attempt to join abstract humanities concepts with the kinds of systematic

 Think of TEI as a new layer that exists on top of the text.
 Words offer one layer of meaning, but we add **markup** to give the computer (or future readers) more nuanced ways of understanding how the parts in a text relate to one another.

 Once a text has been encoded, it can be represented more easily in a digital form.
 This may not necessarily actually make it *look* any different.
 But it does allow you to do new and exciting things to your work.
-For example, it can make it possible to provide nuanced digital editions of a work.
+For example, TEI encoding can make it possible to provide nuanced digital editions of a work.